Josh Altman

 Josh earlier served as National Security Advisor to United States Senator Jon Ossoff of Georgia.
 He was Senator Ossoff’s principal policy advisor for defense, foreign affairs, homeland security, and veterans’ affairs.
 Josh played a key role in the development of the senator’s national security priorities, advocated for Georgia’s military and veterans communities, and led several successful legislative and oversight initiatives on behalf of the senator.

-Previously, Josh was an active-duty infantry officer and paratrooper in the United States Army, including deployment to Afghanistan with the 82nd Airborne Division.
-He began his career as a high school mathematics teacher.
+Previously, Josh was an active-duty infantry officer and paratrooper in the United States Army and deployed to Afghanistan with the 82nd Airborne Division.
+Josh began his career as a high school mathematics teacher.

-Josh earned a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government and a bachelor’s degree in economics from George Washington University, and is a Term Member of the Council on Foreign Relations.
+Josh earned a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government and a bachelor’s degree in economics from George Washington University.
 He hails from Cherokee County, Georgia.

 - Master in Public Policy, International and Global Affairs, Harvard University